Moir\'e Video Authentication: A Physical Signature Against AI Video Generation: Abstract

 \section{Abstract}

 Recent advances in video generation have made AI-synthesized content increasingly difficult to distinguish from real footage.
 We propose a physics-based authentication signature that real cameras produce naturally, but that generative models cannot faithfully reproduce.
 Our approach exploits the Moir\'e effect: the interference fringes formed when a camera views a compact two-layer grating structure.
-We derive the \emph{Moir\'e motion invariant}, showing that fringe phase and grating image displacement are linearly coupled by optical geometry, independent of viewing distance and grating structure.
+We utilize the \emph{Moir\'e motion invariant} as a verification criterion: under real image formation, fringe phase and grating image displacement are linearly coupled by optical geometry, independent of viewing distance and grating structure.
 A verifier extracts both signals from video and tests their correlation.
 We validate the invariant on both real-captured and AI-generated videos from multiple state-of-the-art generators, and find that real and AI-generated videos produce significantly different correlation signatures, suggesting a robust means of differentiating them.
-Our work demonstrates that deterministic optical phenomena can serve as physically grounded, verifiable signatures against AI-generated video.
+Our work demonstrates that deterministic optical phenomena can serve as physically grounded, verifiable signatures against AI-generated video. \keywords{Video Authentication \and Moir\'e Pattern \and Video Watermarking \and Physical-Based Forensics}